praneshshiva/YouTube-Title-Description-Generator-using-Generative-AI/README.md

+## 🚀 Features

+	✅ AI-generated title (≤70 characters) and SEO description (25–40 words)

+	🔍 Keyword matching with precision, recall, F1-score, and ROUGE evaluation

+	💬 Simulated user feedback system

+	🧪 Handles edge cases and tracks generation performance

+## 🛠️ Requirements

+	Python 3.x

+	google-generativeai

+	evaluate

+	rouge-score

+## 📦 Installation

+	pip install google-generativeai evaluate rouge-score nltk

-🚀 What the Project Does
+## 📌 What the Project Does

-    Generates YouTube titles (under 70 characters) and concise, SEO-rich descriptions (25–40 words).
+	This project takes a raw video script as input and returns a well-structured YouTube title and SEO-optimized description using Gemini 2.5 Flash.

+  	It also:

-    Performs keyword matching, lemmatization, and calculates NLP metrics such as precision, recall, F1-score, and ROUGE.
+		Performs keyword matching and lemmatization

+		Calculates NLP metrics like precision, recall, F1-score, and ROUGE

-	Simulates user feedback for quality assurance.
+		Simulates user feedback

-    Handles edge cases like meaningless input gracefully.

-    Evaluates output performance across time and relevance.
+		Benchmarks speed and edge case handling

-💡 Why This Project is Useful
+## 💡 Why This Project is Useful

-    Creating compelling YouTube metadata is critical for visibility and engagement.
+	Creating effective YouTube metadata boosts discoverability and viewer engagement.

   	This tool:

-        Saves time for content creators and marketers.
+		Saves time for content creators

-        Ensures keyword relevance and SEO optimization automatically.

-        Provides a repeatable and testable way to evaluate generative models in content workflows.
+		Ensures keyword-rich, optimized content

+		Offers reproducible metrics for evaluating text generation models

+		Makes content SEO-friendly without manual effort

-🧑‍💻 Where to Get Help
+## 🧑‍💻 Where to Get Help

-    If you encounter bugs or unexpected behavior:
+	If you run into issues:

-        Open an issue on GitHub

-        Check for missing dependencies or model access issues
+		Submit a GitHub issue

+		Check installed packages and API credentials

-        Refer to Google Gemini API documentation
+		Refer to Google's Gemini API documentation

-👥 Who Maintains and Contributes
+## 👥 Who Maintains and Contributes

-    This project is maintained by "Pranesh Shivaachalam R M" and is open to community contributions.
-Pull requests, suggestions, and issue reports are welcome!
+	Maintained by "Pranesh Shivaachalam R M" and open to contributors!

+	Feel free to fork the repo, submit pull requests, or suggest improvements via GitHub Issues.